Slins-23/software-renderer/README.md

 - Implement element-wise addition and subtraction by scalar values, as can already be done with multiplication and division

+- Let user load meshes with the same name

-- Let user arbitrary un-load or all meshes in order to free memory
+- Let user delete meshes

-- Move matrix related functions such as the identity matrix, rotation, translation, etc... to the matrix files?
-Or keep it within the engine?

 - Improve logging and debugging capabilities

-- Implement IMGUI for FPS tracking, loading models/scenes from a file selector, camera settings such as coordinates, speed, fov, near & far plane, edit other settings, modifying instance's coordinates, rotation, include relevant debugging information, etc...

-- Account for more edge cases?
-Such as disallowing user to input negative dimensions when instantiating a matrix?
-I don't really feel the need to since a "regular" person wouldn't be seeing this.

 - Improve exception handling

-- Include sub-meshes found in meshes? (i.e. `.obj` files can have multiple different parts that make the mesh, for example if modeling a house, you might have separate meshes for the walls called `Wall_0` or `Floor_2` and so on.
+- Include sub-meshes found in meshes (`.obj` files can have multiple different parts that make the mesh, for example if modeling a house, you might have separate meshes for the walls called `Wall_0` or `Floor_2` and so on.
 Should I create sub-meshes for them?
 Or just ignore them and only load the rendering information?)

-- Optimize and clamp rotation to prevent precision and performance issues

-- Change absolute path of the scene folder/files to be relative or either?

-- Implement movement of the mouse to rotate the camera instead of the keyboard

-- Implement lighting/normals
+- Fix spotlight light type behavior

 - Implement textures